nginx/agent/README.md

 # Development Environment Setup
 ## Selecting an Operating System
-While most Linux or FreeBSD operating systems can be used to contribute to the Agent project, the following steps have been tailored for Ubuntu.
-Ubuntu is packaged with most libraries required to build and run Agent and is the recommended platform for Agent development.
+While most Linux or FreeBSD operating systems can be used to contribute to the Agent project, the following steps have been designed for Ubuntu.
+Ubuntu is packaged with most libraries required to build and run Agent, and is the recommended platform for Agent development.

 ## Installing NGINX
-Follow steps in the "Installation" section above to download and install NGINX.
+Follow steps in the [Installation](#installation) section to download and install NGINX.
 Once installed ensure NGINX instance is running.

 ## Cloning the Agent Repository
 Run the following command from your development directory to clone Agent source code from the GitHub repository.
 See [Cloning a GitHub Repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) for additional help.